FAQ: Monthly Comic Shop Market

-A: Diamond (with the exception of a few months in 2013-14 when it released the Top 400) has always released the Top 300, but it also releases Top 50 Lists for Small Publishers (those with market shares below 1%) and Independents (non-Marvel and non-DC Publishers with shares above 1%).
+A: Diamond (with the exception of a few months in 2013-14 when it released the Top 400) has always released the Top 300, but has also released Top 50 lists for Small Publishers (those with market shares below 1%) and Independents (non-Marvel and non-DC Publishers with shares above 1%).
 The Small Publisher list ended in 2018 after Diamond shifted to publishing the Top 500.
 There's also a Top 50 for Manga.

-There is some overlap with the Top 300, but the Small Publishers list in particular yields some additional entries, which we add to the Top 300.
+There is some overlap with the Top Sellers, but some of these lists yield some additional entries, which we add to the overall chart.
 However, the aggregate sums for each month remain based on just the Top 300, in order to ensure an equal cross-time comparison.

 It may be assumed that any missing entries sold between the sales levels of the known items, and that the highest missing items are likely from the larger publishers.